Lest Darkness Fall and To Bring the Light

 Lest Darkness Fall [and] To Bring the Light is an anthology of time travel alternate history stories by American writers L. Sprague de Camp and David Drake.
 It was first published in paperback by Baen Books in August 1996.
 The book has been translated into Italian.

 Summary

-The book collects de Camp's classic timeslip novel Lest Darkness Fall, in which a modern man is transported to the past and uses his knowledge of history to change events, together with a new novella on a similar theme by Drake, in which a woman from a past era finds herself in an even earlier one, and users her knowledge of legend to ensure the events that gave rise to her own world actually take place.
+The book collects de Camp's classic timeslip novel Lest Darkness Fall, in which a modern man is transported to the past and uses his knowledge of history to change events, together with a new novella on a similar theme by Drake, in which a woman from a past era finds herself in an even earlier one and uses her knowledge of legend to ensure the events that gave rise to her own world actually take place.
 The book includes an introduction by Harry Turtledove.